eidens/git-svn-wrapper/README.md

 ========

 Provides wrappers for the git-svn workflow I've been using.
-Uses a local master branch to fetch from/dcommit to its upstream svn branch; avoids any non-fast-forward merges into master to preserve linear history (see the caveats section of git help svn).
+Uses a local master branch to fetch from/dcommit to its upstream svn branch; avoids any non-fast-forward merges into master to preserve linear history (see the [caveats section of the git-svn documentation](http://git-scm.com/docs/git-svn#_caveats)).

 Usage